A Mercer University professor brought the world of flamenco to students in a weeklong lecture and workshop series.

 “I think students need to engage in any or all opportunities possible to open their minds to new ways of thinking and expression,” she said.
 “I think a culture series like this one that brings non U.S.-based artists and scholars that are multidisciplinary is very important to give students a taste of what it would be like to study abroad.
 If we are an institution that thrives in diversity, we need to do that outside of the U.S. perspective.”

-Moro lives in Seville and dances flamenco at some of the most reputable venues in the country.
-Moro said being able to teach flamenco and show students how to discover their own voice through movement has been rewarding.
+Moro, who lives in Seville and performs flamenco regularly at venues in the city, said being able to teach flamenco and help students discover their own voice through movement has been incredibly rewarding.

-“Flamenco for us is not only legacy, it’s rhythm that travels through ‘cante,’ ‘toque’ and ‘baile’ but also in attitudes of life.
-The way we see it, it’s the way we live.
-It’s not just getting up on stage.
-It’s every day,” Moro said during her lecture.
-“For many people, flamenco represents their own life rhythm, a main sign of their identity.”
+“Flamenco for us is not only legacy.
+It’s rhythm that flows through ‘cante,’ ‘toque’ and ‘baile.’
+It’s not just about getting up on stage.
+It’s part of everyday life,” Moro said.
+“For many people, flamenco reflects a life rhythm, a sign of their identity.”

 Evelyn Ullrich, a sophomore majoring in education, helped curate the student images from the workshop that were featured at the McEachern Art Center.
 She said she likes that Mercer offers opportunities for students to have experiences different than their own.